VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 # Definition of Metrics

-Introducing a definition of metrics necessitates balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the protocol.
+Introducing a definition of metrics requires balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the protocol.
 Conversely, if the metrics are too coarse-grained, they may lack the necessary information to make informed decisions.
 To ensure scalability while providing sufficient detail for effective decision-making, we propose a definition of metrics that incorporates three levels of abstraction:

 - **Level 0 (L0): Raw metrics.** These metrics are presented without abstraction, with each metric using its own unit and format as defined by the underlying resource.

 - **Level 1 (L1): Normalized metrics in categories.** These metrics are derived by aggregating L0 metrics into multiple categories, such as network, computing, and storage.
 Each category is summarized with a single L1 metric by normalizing it into a value within a defined range of scores.

-- **Level 2 (L2): Fully normalized metric.** These metrics are derived by aggregating all the L1 metrics into a single L2 metric, which is then normalized into a value within a defined range of scores.
+- **Level 2 (L2): Fully normalized metric.** These metrics are derived by aggregating lower level metrics (L0 or L1) into a single L2 metric, which is then normalized into a value within a defined range of scores.

 ## Level 0: Raw Metrics